-For well over 100 years, GSI has been leading community initiatives, projects and efforts that improve the economic viability, health of our region, health of our business community and the employees they support.
-Here are our Key Community Initiatives that GSI's Board of Trustees has identified as priority objectives for this year.
+For more than 100 years GSI has led initiatives and projects that improve the economic health of our region.
+Here are our top community initiatives GSI's Board of Trustees has identified as priority objectives.

 Life Sciences Spokane - Grow a Healthy Life Sciences Industry